PrinceOfNothingg/Lesson-Booking-Management-System/deliverables/2024-10-18/use-cases.md

   <tr>
    <td>PostConditions
    </td>
-   <td>Schedule is created
+   <td>LocationSchedule is created
 <p>
 Lesson is created
 <p>
-Association between lesson and schedule is created
+Association between lesson and locaitonSchedule is created
 <p>
 Offering is created
 <p>